 2. Is the GMAT required?

-No, we do not require the GMAT.
+No, we do not require the GMAT for applicants who hold an undergraduate degree.
 Our Program puts a strong emphasis on professional and managerial experience.
 In addition, our Interview Days are an integral part of the overall admissions assessment.
 The Interview Day provides a uniform way of assessing candidates’ analytical, communication, and teamwork skills and allows the Admissions Committee to get a better picture of the candidates’ motivation, professional journey and development.

 3. Do I need to take the TOEFL?